Time to prime those brains and flex those fingers: World Maths Day is back!

-World Maths Day is an international celebration of mathematics coordinated by 3P Learning (the makers of Mathletics).
+Wednesday, March 23 2022 is the date of this year’s World Maths Day.
+It runs for 48 hours to cover all global time zones.
 On this day, millions of students across the world compete in Live Mathletics challenges to determine a global winner, while also participating in fun activities that highlight the wonder of numbers.

-When is World Maths Day?
+Why do we celebrate World Maths Day?

-How big is World Maths Day?
+How do I participate in World Maths Day?

 Check out one of the 2010 champions – Rohith Niranjan of Global Indian International School, Tokyo – in action during a challenge!